KQM-git/TCL/docs/general-mechanics/miscellaneous-entries.md

   * Liyue - Statue in Mingyun Village
   * Inazuma - Sangonomiya Island Statue
   * Inazuma - Tsurumi Island Statue
+* Undiscovered Statues of the Seven will [revive characters, but not heal them beyond that](../evidence/general-mechanics/miscellaneous-entries.md#undiscovered-statues-of-the-seven-will-revive-characters-but-not-heal-them-beyond-that).
 * The doors in the Knights of Favonius HQ act as a mini load border, which can make some very [interesting things happen](../evidence/general-mechanics/miscellaneous-entries.md#door-load-border-shenanigans).
 Only doors that fit these conditions will work:
   1. Must have an interact prompt to pass through.
   2. Don't reload the whole area around the player when entering/exiting